 Note: The Economic Policy Uncertainty Index is derived from a count of newspaper articles containing the words "uncertain" or "uncertainty", "economy" or "economic", and policy-relevant terms pertaining to regulation, monetary or fiscal policy, central bank, taxation, tariffs, deficit, budget, etc. The index for the euro area is a GDP-weighted average of indices for Germany, France, Italy, Spain, the Netherlands and Ireland constructed by Corinna.
 Latest data are for September 2020.
-Source: Global Policy Uncertainty: Scott Banker, Nick Bloom & Steven Davis, 'Measuring Economic Policy Uncertainty', Quarterly Journal of Economics, 131, no. 4 (November 2016), pp. 1593-1636.
-Return to "What's New".
+Source: Global Policy Uncertainty; Scott Banker, Nick Bloom & Steven Davis, 'Measuring Economic Policy Uncertainty', Quarterly Journal of Economics, 131, no. 4 (November 2016), pp. 1593-1636, Return to "What's New".

-World merchandise trade volumes rose further in August but are still 6% below their October 2018 peak, as anti-trade policies continue to spread
+World merchandise trade volumes rebounded in June but are still 13% below their October 2018 peak